Goals for Education | Monitoring State Policies

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
 In addition to Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels.

 SREB assisted South Carolina policy staff with a request for information on postsecondary financial aid issues and technical assistance with higher education planning.

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

 SREB staff visited South Carolina to meet with legislators and staff, and attend committee meetings in 2018.

-Throughout 2016-17, legislators, legislative staff and governors’ staff from South Carolina requested assistance on topics including higher education data, at-risk students, educator recruitment, college cost of attendance, financial aid, special education services, school enrollment data, and career and technical education credit requirements.
+Throughout 2017-18, legislators, legislative staff and governor’s staff from South Carolina requested assistance on topics including higher education data, transition courses, digital learning and alternative instruction delivery.